GuidanceMantras/GuidanceMantras/README.md

 ### Life 2
 - Do not follow any Actress and actors, you have no benefits from them
-- One should know how to use Youtube and google to gain knowledge and usefule information
+- One should know how to use Youtube and Google to gain knowledge and usefule information
 - Do not get into any business/things without having a basic knowlegde
 - Mind your business in life
 - Always listen when experieced/ elder people are telling something good